hjellinek/HtmlStream/README.md

 the intersection of XCCS 3.0.0 and Unicode, segmented by XCCS charset.
 We run the [WebFontMetrics](../WebFontMetrics) software to generate the metrics files.

+`HTMLSTREAM` maps common Medley font names to Noto font names using the a-list `*WEB-FONT-MAPPINGS*`.

 More details TK.